 Dick Smith learnt to fly in 1972 gaining his Command Instrument Rating in 1983.
-In 1991 he qualified for one of most specialised ratings of all, the approval to fly a jet aircraft as a single pilot.
+In 1991 he qualified for one of the most specialised ratings of all, the approval to fly a jet aircraft as a single pilot.

 Dick Smith has flown a total time of 10,900 hours including over 1,000 hours single pilot jet time.
 He has made five flights around the world as pilot in command.
 Each of these flights has succeeded on time and as scheduled because of meticulous planning and thorough risk management.

-He holds the United Kingdom’s Guild of Air Navigators Sword of Honour, the Australian Oswald Watt Medal and the United States Lindbergh Award.
+Dick holds the United Kingdom’s Guild of Air Navigators Sword of Honour, the Australian Oswald Watt Medal and the United States Lindbergh Award.
 In 1999 he was awarded the Order of Australia for his service to the Australian aviation industry.

 Dick Smith is genuinely concerned about aviation safety in Australia.
 He is also concerned that important air traffic reforms that were started by the Hawke Government in 1990 have not been completed.